-Futures are something you have to deal all the time.
+Futures are something you have to deal with all the time.

-Things like getting records from the database, be it good old sql, mongo, or elasticsearch, dispatching http requests, communication between actors – are all handled in asynchronous way and you’ll have to deal with
+Things like getting records from the database, be it good old SQL, mongo, or elasticsearch, dispatching HTTP requests, communication between actors – are all handled in an asynchronous way, and you’ll have to deal with

 Futures whether you want it or not.

 You probably will want to, because they are as a matter of fact extremely useful and convenient concept.
-Async programing is a lot simpler thanks to them.
+Asynchronous programming is a lot simpler thanks to them.
 You can easily wait on future completion, but as it’s discouraged practice in most cases, you would rather chain it or do something else with it before it comes back to you with the result.

 Futures and perform some computations on their assumed results without waiting for them to complete.
 That’s neat and very useful.
 However, there’s a catch in the example above and that is that subsequent

-Futures would be executed only after ones preceding them are complete.
-In other words you won’t have three parallel executions, just one after another.
+Futures would be executed only after the ones preceding them are complete.
+In other words, you won’t have three parallel executions, just one after another.

-This makes sense however, and is what you’d expect and require in most cases.
-Just imagine sequence of calls to the database where every query relies on results obtained earlier.
-But there are also situations when resutls of
+This makes sense however and is what you’d expect and require in most cases.
+Just imagine a sequence of calls to the database where every query relies on results obtained earlier.
+But there are also situations when results of

 Future has a nice and handy method,